shaikhafzaa2/MSRIT-Team15/README.md

  [![Screenshot-1630612954.png](https://i.postimg.cc/fRwdmVM7/Screenshot-1630612954.png)](https://postimg.cc/9rnzjFRz)

- To make the candel graph I have used syncfusion_flutter_charts package and dart async and dart convert package for accessing the given json file
+ To make the candle graph I have used syncfusion_flutter_charts package and dart async and dart convert package for accessing the given json file